simplysmarty/ias9-post-event-analytics/README.md

 First-year students showed the highest engagement at every level.
 A deliberate strategy to introduce IAS at faculty orientations, first-semester lectures and 100L-specific department groups would cement IAS as a must-attend event from the moment students arrive on campus.
 A student who attends IAS from 100L can become a five-edition loyalist.

 ### 5. Investigate and Resolve the Accounting Student Engagement Gap
 Accounting is the department most directly associated with IAS, yet non-accounting students collectively outnumbered Accounting students at the event.
-A post-event survey targeting Accounting students specifically — asking why they did not attend or did not pre-register — would identify whether this is an awareness problem, a scheduling problem, an interest problem or a perception problem.
+A post-event survey targeting Accounting students specifically — asking why they did not attend or did not pre-register -would identify whether this is an awareness problem, a scheduling problem, an interest problem or a perception problem.
 The answer should directly shape IAS 10.0 outreach.

 ### 6. Complete the 56 Pending Certificate Deliveries Immediately
 The pending tracker on Page 3 provides the exact list of IDs, departments and levels.
 These 56 certificates should be sent before IAS 10.0 planning begins — both as a commitment to attendees who earned them and to protect NUASA's reputation as an organisation that follows through on its promises.
 A 91.6% delivery rate is good; 100% is the standard to reach.